Raving Dave Fans Unite!

 "Purusha and the Spiritual Planet" Cover

 Purusha and the Spiritual Planet, was released as a joint effort with Dave's son Russell in mid-October, 1998 under the band name Crystal Radio.
 This is Dave's entry into the area of ambient trance dance music-- a marked departure from the rootsy rock-n-roll for which he is so well known.
-Don't look for this album in the record stores, though-- it is available through his Web site, and has been available at his live shows.
-Samples of various songs are available on his site.
+It was available through his Web site, and was available at his live shows.
 [Review]

 "Unfinished Business" Cover Dave offered an eleven-song CD titled Unfinished Business at his solo shows in late 1997 and early 1998.
 We had heard that this was supposed to be released by Velvel to record stores in mid-1998, but this was apparently not to be.
 "I'll Get Over" and "When The Wind Blows", two demo tracks on this CD, are not included on the anthologies.
 Sold Out!
 [Review]